Kitchen Countertop Ideas & Installation Tips

 When you are remodeling your kitchen, a major component is your countertop selection.
-Not only do you want your countertops to be visually appealing, they need to be functional as well.
+Not only do you want your kitchen countertops to be visually appealing, they need to be functional as well.
 So while your backsplash can be chosen simply for style, your countertop should also serve your family’s purposes in the kitchen.

-For most people that means granite.
+For most people that means granite countertops.
 Granite is durable and requires little care so it works for most homes, and you can find beautiful slabs with dreamy coloring and finishes.
-But we are seeing a trend away from granite into other materials, such as quartz, soapstone, butcher block and even marble.
+But we are seeing a trend away from granite kitchen countertops into other materials, such as quartz, soapstone, butcher block and even marble.
 All of these have their plusses and minuses, so be sure to discuss your needs with your kitchen remodeler (who is hopefully us!) to find the right option for you.
 And don’t be afraid to mix and match counter types — marble for the baking station and butcher block for the chopping area, for example, make sense and are an eye-catching duo.

-Another consideration for your countertop is the edge detail.
+Another consideration for your kitchen countertop is the edge detail.
 Again, talk with your designer to decide what’s best — most countertop fabricators will offer you at least eight from which to choose.
 For example, a rough edge on granite has a raw, organic feel about it that offers a different view of the granite’s colors and movement.
 Meanwhile, a bullnose (rounded) edge is classic, and a bevel provides a custom, modern look.

 Most countertop installers use a three-step process.
 First they measure your space and create templates for the counter areas.
 Then you visit their showroom to select your counter material and edge.
 And finally they install the new countertops — with proper measurement, they will fit like a glove.